Most interesting landmarks of Jarvis Island

 Remnants of all buildings were swept away without a trace by a very powerful storm in 1958, only day beacon remains.

-Now the island is wildlife refuge and serves as nesting ground for huge number of birds and marine wildlife.
+Now the island is wildlife refuge and serves as a nesting ground for a huge number of birds and marine wildlife.
 Some species of birds here have their largest colonies – here are nesting many thousand pairs of masked boobies (Sula dactylatra), lesser frigatebirds (Fregata ariel), approximately one million pairs of sooty terns (Onychoprion fuscatus).